 Celestun, Yucatan, Mexico

-Merida for a day trip to Celestun by bus in the morning.
-We met
+for a day trip to Celestun by bus in the morning.
+We met two German

-One of Celestun's local restaurants located on the beach not
+local restaurants located on the beach not far from

 the central plaza of this small fishing village.

-Simple and unadorned, a pink stucco colonial-styled church stands
+unadorned, a pink stucco colonial-styled church stands alone

 in Celestun's small main plaza.